-Research sites should compare recruitment operations software by how well it controls the daily queue: ownership, prescreening, blocker visibility, records readiness, scheduling movement, source quality, and sponsor-ready reporting.
+Research sites should evaluate recruitment operations software by how well it supports day-to-day coordinator work: queue ownership, prescreen review, records readiness, scheduling, stale-lead control, and sponsor-ready updates.

 How this resource is reviewed